KociOrges/cviewer/README.md

 * ```Table:``` to import your abundance table (e.g. CICRA_average_coverages.csv)
 * ```Metadata:``` to import the file with the associated metadata (e.g. CICRA_project_metadata.csv)

-**Step 3: Normalising the abundance data**
+**Step 3: Normalization Techniques**

-The tool provides a number of popular normalisation techniques for reducing systematic variation in data.
-In particular, abundance data can be normalised by using a relative or log-relative transformation, a log transformation based on the natural or the base 2 logarithm, or a Pareto scaling (mainly used for normalising metabolomics data).
-One can only choose one normalisation method at a time by selecting from the ones provided in the given drop-down list located right next to the button that was used for uploading the abundance data.
+The tool offers a variety of popular normalization techniques to reduce systematic variation in data.
+These techniques include:

+- *Relative Transformation*
+- *Log Transformation* (Natural or Base 2 Logarithm)
+- *Log-relative Transformation*
+- *TSS+CLR Transformation*
+- *Pareto Scaling* (Mainly for Metabolomics Data)

+Users can select their desired normalization method from the dropdown list provided next to the data upload button.
+Each normalization technique serves a specific purpose and can be chosen based on the nature of the data and the analysis requirements.

+**TSS+CLR Transformation**:

+The TSS+CLR (Total Sum Scaling + Centered Log-Ratio) transformation is a specialized normalization technique designed for handling compositional data.
+Compositional data represent relative proportions of different parts within a whole and are commonly encountered in fields such as microbiome analysis.

+**Total Sum Scaling (TSS)**:

+TSS involves scaling each sample so that the total sum of all parts equals a constant value, typically 1.
+This ensures that the compositional nature of the data is preserved.
+Centered Log-Ratio (CLR):

+CLR transformation addresses the issue of compositional data being constrained to a simplex by transforming it into unconstrained space using logarithms.
+Additionally, CLR centers the data around the geometric mean, reducing the impact of outliers and improving the interpretability of the transformed data.

+**Offset for Zeros**:

+An offset of 1 is added by default to deal with zeros in the data, preventing mathematical errors during the transformation process.

 ## Alpha diversity
 After we have performed the above steps, we can start exploring our data in CViewer.
 The tool allows alpha diversity analyses and considers a number of popular indices that can be used to assess the microbial diversities within a sample.
 We have considered the Shannon's (H'), Simpson’s diversity (D1) and its inverse (D2) which account for species richness and abundance.
 To measure how similar the distributions of species in a community are to each other, the tool provides the Pielou’s evenness.
 Finally, the relative proportions of the most dominant taxa for a given community dataset can also be explored.
 In each case, the generated plots can be **customised (e.g. change X-Y axis font size, range etc.) by right-clicking** on the plot and can be extracted into a ```PNG``` file for publication or further research.
 In the given menu you will find the options described below: